Travel to Tibet Alone

-- Last Updated: 2019-01-25
+- Last Updated: 2023-02-28

-To assure the optimum traveling experience, a good travel agency would adopt omnidirectional service.
+To assure the optimum traveling experience, a good travel agency would adopt an omnidirectional service.
 They provide English-speaking tour guides to look after you on arrival.
 The guide will stick with you until the end of your travel.
 A local guide will also come in handy in exploring the local culture and religion.
 The guides will show you easier routes to go, the best places to visit and the popular restaurants, shops, etc.

 Barkhor Street is one of the must-visit places for travelers in Tibet.
 The street, which is located in Lhasa, hosts thousands of pilgrims every day who pay homage to the temple of Jokhang.
-The temple was built in 647 A.D and is regarded as the world's Buddhism center.
+The temple was built in 647 A.D and is regarded as the world's Buddhist center.

 An important thing to remember is that you should always walk in a clockwise direction like all other pilgrims.
-In this place, you will get a chance to check out the Tibetan culture, art, religious articles as well as many other things.
+In this place, you will get a chance to check out the Tibetan culture, art, and religious articles as well as many other things.
 You can shop for souvenirs in Barkhor Street, but be sure to compare the price with other vendors.

-How safe are the Tibetan Restaurants?
+How Safe Are the Tibetan Restaurants?

 As a state which depends mainly on tourism as a driver of its economy, Tibetan restaurants are very safe and hygienic for travelers.
-The restaurants serve numerous types of traditional dishes and grabbing a dinner in one of them would not be a bad idea.
+The restaurants serve numerous types of traditional dishes and grabbing dinner in one of them would not be a bad idea.

 However, Not all Tibetan dishes consist of barley and Yak.
 In case you have any dietary restrictions, it will be prudent to tell your tour guide or any other restaurant staff.
 They would make a corresponding arrangement for you.

-Apart from Tibetan restaurants, you can also dine in the Nepalese or Indian restaurants which serve different dishes.
+Apart from Tibetan restaurants, you can also dine in Nepalese or Indian restaurants which serve different dishes.
 You can dine in any of these restaurants alone.
 A golden piece of advice: always drink bottled water and avoid tap water.

 After spending a day or two in Lhasa, you might start feeling that you are familiar enough with the place and you want to venture out.
 Well, it is very unadvisable for tourists to get out of Lhasa alone.
 Why?

 On the other hand, if you venture out of Lhasa without a guide, chances are that you might be pickpocketed by robbers and get badly assaulted.
-Tibetan mountains are also famous for its numerous wild animals which may attack lone travelers.
+Tibetan mountains are also famous for their numerous wild animals which may attack lone travelers.
 The mobile signal in the mountains is also very poor and in case you get lost, it will be hard to contact anyone.

-For many solo travelers, 6-15 days group tour is enough for you to explore Tibet.
+For many solo travelers, a 6-15 days group tour is enough for you to explore Tibet.
 Because the itineraries in 6-15 days tours can cover the major sites like Mt.
 Everest, Mt.
 Kailash, Namtso Lake, etc. Just as most tourists choose.
 And all the itineraries include the top scenic spots in Lhasa city, you will not miss anything during the tours designed by us.
 If you like a natural landscape, you may enjoy Namtso lakeside sightseeing; if you want an extraordinary experience and feel the peak of the world, you may go to Mt.
 Everest; if you like a spiritual journey to the center of the world, you may go Mt.
 Kailash for trekking.

 3. Be responsible for your own safety.

-If you get to Tibet by train with valuable possession, then you are advised to take the first class train by purchasing soft-sleeper train ticket.
+If you get to Tibet by train with valuable possession, then you are advised to take the first class train by purchasing a soft-sleeper train ticket.
 The trains are generally safe as there are railway policemen in each car.
 A first-class ticket gives you comfort and extra security for your belongings.

 In conclusion, Tibet is one of the safest places to visit on earth.
 If the above precautions are observed, be sure to have a wonderful and unforgettable experience.

-Travel to Tibet From Canada
+How to Travel to Tibet from Beijing?

-Travel to Tibet from China
+Travel to Tibet from United States

 Travel to Tibet from Singapore

-How to travel to Tibet from Australia
+How to Travel to Tibet from Germany?